swlaschin/fsharpforfunandprofit.com/_posts/2012-04-11-conciseness-functions-as-building-blocks.md

 // getDate().Interval(1).Hour().Hence()
 {% endhighlight %}

-The example above only has one “verb”, using lots of types for the “nouns”.
+The example above only has one "verb", using lots of types for the "nouns".

-The following example demonstrates how you might build the functional equivalent of a fluent interface with many “verbs”.
+The following example demonstrates how you might build the functional equivalent of a fluent interface with many "verbs".

 Say that we are creating a drawing program with various shapes.
 Each shape has a color, size, label and action to be performed when clicked, and we want a fluent interface to configure each shape.